raghumanimehta/Regional-Business-Management-app/README.md

 - As a user, I'd want to be able to view all the stores/outlets/offices and manage them, for example, increasing the number of employees to a particular store in a particular region .
 - As a user, I'd want to be able to transfer resources or stock of various products from one store/outlet to another.
 - As a user, I'd like to be able to save the information of the facilities.
-I'd also like to be reminded of saving when I quit the application.
 - As a user, I'd like to be able to load the information I stored earlier.
+- credit for the icon :
+<a href="https://www.flaticon.com/free-icons/budget" title="budget icons">Budget icons created by Freepik - Flaticon</a>

+# Instructions for Grader

+- You can add facilities to the region by bringing the mouse pointer to the "Add Facility" button on the left hand side of the frame and clicking it.
+You'll be asked to enter a few particulars about the facility you want to add.
+- You can remove facilities from the region by bringing the mouse pointer to the "Remove Facility" button on the right hand side of the frame and clicking it.
+You'll be asked to enter the name of the facility you want to remove.
+- You can filter the facilities such that only profitable facilities are shown on the panel on the left.
+This can be done by clicking the "Show Profitable Facilities" button.
+You can click it again to show all the facilities.
+- You can transfer resources from one facility to another by pressing the "Transfer Resources" button in the left panel.
+- You can save the state of my application by clicking the "Save" button in the right panel.
+- You can reload the last state of my application by clicking the "Load" button in the right panel.